-1. Application for Federal Assistance (SF-424)
+1. Information to Complete the Application for Federal Assistance (SF-424)

 The SF-424 is a standard form required for use as a cover sheet for submission of preapplications, applications, and related information.
 Grants.gov and GMS take information from the applicant's profile to populate the fields on this form.